Oily Skin 101

 Oily skin produces excess sebum from the sebaceous glands under the skin causing a greasy or shiny appearance which can be particularly prominent on the t-zone - forehead, nose and chin.

-Sebum is necessary to keep the skin hydrated, protected and healthy but too much can lead to breakouts (caused when oil, dirt and bacteria which is the recipe for our old friend: acne), blocked pores and a greasy/shiny sheen to your skin.
+Sebum is necessary to keep the skin hydrated, protected and healthy but too much can lead to breakouts.
+This is caused when oil, dirt and bacteria block pores and can leave a greasy/shiny sheen to your skin.

 Oil production can also be affected by a number of other factors.
 High stress levels, environment, hormones, age all have an impact.
 If you live in a warmer, more humid climate or even just through the summer months, your skin will react to the temperature.
 Oily skin can also run in the family - so sending more gratitude to our genetics!